 2. Complying with the importing country's requirements

-To obtain information on the preparation and health requirements for the species of animal being exported it may be necessary to:
+To obtain information on the preparation and health requirements for the species of animal being exported you may need to:

 - visit the official website of the relevant government authority for the destination country

-- directly contact the relevant government authority by phone, post or email to obtain the latest import requirements in writing.
-The country's embassy may also be able to assist.
+- directly contact the relevant government authority by phone, mail or email to obtain the latest import requirements in writing.
+The country's embassy in Australia may also be able to assist.

 If the importing country requires an import permit this may also detail the specific preparation and health requirements that need to be met.